 UC Irvine Physical Sciences Student Machine Shop

-The Physical Science Student Machine Shop is a well-equipped shop offering three manual mills, two manual lathes, drill press and band saws for basic machining.
+The Physical Science Student Machine Shop is a well-equipped shop offering Two manual mills, two manual lathes, drill press and band saws for basic machining.
 This provides engineering students with a well-equipped, safe working environment in which those students can design and manufacture their projects for engineering classes, research, and vehicle and team competition through on-site technical guidance.

 The Student Machine Shop provides safety training and technical guidance as well as machine operation instruction for the purpose of providing hands on experience which seeks to balance and compliment the strong theoretical education here at UC Irvine.
 It serves engineering students from the ME, CE, NE, EE and BioE Departments.